First Impressions of Yerevan

 How to Say Thank You

 In every new country we go to, we learn how to say thank you.
 In Armenian it’s shnorhakalut’yun.
-If you can’t pronounce it, we were told merci is perfectly acceptable too.
+If you have trouble pronouncing that, we were told merci is acceptable too.

 Armenia’s version of Uber, gg, is very cheap – only a dollar or two USD to get around Yerevan.
 We recommend gg even for day trips outside of the city.
 Rental cars are also pretty cheap but gas is high, and most gas stations only take cash, especially outside Yerevan.
 They won’t have an ATM either.

-In terms of public transportation, there’s a metro, city buses, and marshrutkas, a sort of minibus, all costing about 100 Armenian drams, or 21 cents USD.
+In terms of public transportation, there’s a metro, city buses, and marshrutkas, a sort of minibus, all costing about 100 Armenian drams, or 21 cents USD at the time of this writing.

 We did some research and found out Armenia’s GDP per capita is on par with the Philippines, lower than Thailand, China, Serbia, and Bosnia, and only a little higher than India.
 Estimates vary, but 1/4 to 1/3 of Armenians live in poverty.
 Some of the buses, marshrutkas, and even ambulances say China Aid on them.
 Unfortunately these seem to be old and heavily polluting vehicles.